-When the first such successful mission of the Ranger Program, Ranger 7, took the fall in 1964, everyone was surprised.
-Even vast plains on the Moon which looked welcoming turned out to host craters all over the place when inspected up close.
+When Ranger 7, the first successful mission of the Ranger Program, took the fall in 1964, everyone was surprised.
+Vast, smooth plains on the Moon which seemed welcoming were full of craters up close.

-The Ranger missions revealed the Moon to be a land of craters more than anything else, at scales large or small.
-Here’s a video made from Ranger 7’s camera shots, capturing images starting from 2000 kilometers above the Moon’s surface down to just 500 meters, after which the craft crashes.
+I made a video from Ranger 7’s camera shots, containing images captured from 2000 kilometers above the Moon’s surface down to just 500 meters after which the spacecraft crashes.